hak5/usbrubberducky-payloads/payloads/library/prank/Always-Minimize/README.md

 # Always Minimize
-Basically minimizing all opened window within spesific time/delay.
+Minimizing all opened window within spesific time/delay.

 ## Config
 If you want to change the delay, you can change here :